-Never underestimate the importance of tracking and optimizing for website metrics in 2019.
-Webmasters and marketers that keep critical web metrics in mind, optimizing in relation to metric insights, will likely earn the most relevant traffic share over time, retain more users, and close on the most inbound marketing leads.
+Never underestimate the importance of tracking and optimizing website metrics in 2020.
+Webmasters and marketers that keep critical web metrics in mind, optimizing in relation to metric insights, will likely earn the most relevant traffic share over time, retain more users, and close on the most digital marketing leads.
 With the use of a free Google Analytics account and a quick paste of tracking code to your site, you’ll be ready to start utilizing the following website metrics to your advantage.
 Here are 8 key metrics to track to improve your website’s marketing performance.

 8 Key Website Metrics to Analyze for Improving Website Performance